esickert/JavaStuff/README.md

 All my java code.
 JAVA WA WA.

-Programming assignments and my own stuff.
+I use git to track my programming assignments and personal projects that I may have.